 The University grants honorary degrees to individuals of great scholarly, artistic, public service, and/or philanthropic accomplishment.
 The Faculty Committee on Honorary Degrees, composed of a representative from each school of the University, votes on all honorary degree nominations before they are forwarded to the President and the Board of Trustees for final approval.

-The University’s Student Learning Assessment Liaisons are faculty members appointed by their school deans to champion the process of developing reliable processes for determining student learning.
+The University Committee on Educational Effectiveness Assessment is comprised of faculty members appointed by their school deans to champion the process of developing reliable processes for determining student learning.
 They work with faculty colleagues to develop methodologies that substantiate outcomes and guide improvement of the teaching and learning environment.
 The resulting assessment data and curriculum revisions are also employed to satisfy regional and specialized accreditation requirements.

 The University Dean’s Council is comprised of the senior deans of the University’s six schools.
 Convened by the Provost, the council meets monthly for the purpose of sharing information, enhancing coordination, and considering joint endeavors.